Size ranking: 15th

 Last, but not least, is Sigma Sagittarii, called Nunki.
 This name was applied relatively recently by navigators, but it was borrowed from a list of Babylonian star names.
 The Babylonian name NUN-KI was given to a group of stars representing their sacred city of Eridu on the Euphrates.
 The name has now been applied exclusively to Sigma Sagittarii, and is reputed to be the oldest star name in use.

-Sagittarius contains a rich part of the Milky Way, lying towards the centre of our Galaxy.
-The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A. There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.
+Sagittarius contains dense Milky Way star fields that lie towards the centre of our Galaxy.
+The exact centre of the Galaxy is believed to be marked by a radio-emitting source that astronomers call Sagittarius A, near the border with Ophiuchus.
+The archer’s arrow coincidentally points towards it.
+There are many notable objects in Sagittarius, including the Lagoon Nebula and the Trifid Nebula, two clouds of gas lit up by stars inside them.

 In southern Sagittarius, ten stars probably including Alpha and Beta formed Tianyuan, representing a body of water such as a lake or sea. it was said to govern the irrigation of fields.
 Some faint stars in Sagittarius on the border with Ophiuchus, identities uncertain, formed part of Tianyue.
 Lying exactly on the ecliptic, Tianyue represented a lock or keyhole through which the Sun had to pass every year.
 It lay directly opposite in the sky from Tianguan, a gate on the ecliptic in Taurus.